-The visiting lecturer provides students with an opportunity to discuss cutting-edge global issues in the law.
-In rare instances, promising scholars with a specific research agenda in international law will also be considered.
+The Archibald McDougall Visiting Professor provides students with an opportunity to discuss cutting-edge global issues in the law with an experienced international or comparative law scholar.
+Promising scholars with a specific research agenda in international law will also be considered.

 Selection Criteria for McDougall Applicants

-Applicants wishing to apply for a McDougall Lectureship should possess the following criteria:
+Applicants wishing to apply for a McDougall Visiting Professorship should possess the following criteria:

-We are now accepting applications for the 2017 -2018 academic year.
-Interested applicants should submit a copy or their C.V. as well as a statement of interest.
-The statement of interest should include a discussion of the applicant’s specific research area (the subject for the McDougall Lecture to the university community) as well as a list of courses that you would be interested and capable of teaching.
-All applications must be received by November 1.
+Interested applicants should submit a copy of their C.V. as well as a statement of interest.
+The statement of interest should note the applicant’s preferred period of residency as the McDougall Visiting Professor, the applicant’s area of international law expertise, and any academic courses that the candidate would be interested and capable of teaching during the residency.

 - Spring 2017 - Jon MacDonald (The Hague, Netherlands)